spbennett/novella/README.md

 - npm
 - nodejs

 [Dart](https://www.dartlang.org) and [Pub](https://pub.dartlang.org/), the Dart package manager, will handle all of the project dependencies.
-Once the project is built, you will need NodeJS and npm to package the compiler output as an Electron app.
+Once the project is built, you will need Node.js and npm to package the Dart compiler output as an Electron app.

 The build process is carried out in the following Bash script:
 ```bash